-The dashboard of the metric shows a table with license compliance info that can be broken down both by software product and by hieararchy level.
+The dashboard of the metric shows a table with license compliance info that can be broken down both by software product and by hierarchy level.
 By default, the table displays an overall view of all the products located at the hierarchy level that corresponds to the view domain of the user (for instance, if the user is a central administrator, that would be the root level).
 In the overall view, you get the following columns in each row of the table:

-- A circular bullet whose color indicates the status of license usage: - ◆ Green when the number of installations of a particular software product are equal or lower to the number of valid licenses for that level of the hierarchy. - ◆ Red when the number of installations of a software product exceed the number of valid licenses available for the level. - ◆ Gray is only used when you are viewing the results on nodes that do not belong to the hierarchy levels that you chose in the configuration of the licenses.
+- A bullet whose color indicates the status of license usage: - Green with a check mark, when the number of installations of a particular software product are equal or lower to the number of valid licenses for that level of the hierarchy. - ◆ Red with a cross mark, when the number of installations of a software product exceed the number of valid licenses available for the level. - ◆ Gray with no mark, when displaying results for nodes that do not belong to hierarchy levels with allocated licenses.
 For instance, if you configure the number of valid licenses only at the root (top) level of the hierarchy, you will see gray circles when you break down the results to lower levels, because you have not provided license information specifically for those levels. - The name that identifies the program in the column Product. - The number of devices that have the program installed in the column Installed.

-- The number of valid licenses for the program in the column Nb valid licenses. - The ratio of devices with the program installed divided by the number of valid licenses in the column Compliance. - The number of devices that underutilize their licensed products in the column Nb devices in under usage.
+- The number of valid licenses for the program in the column Nb valid licenses. - The ratio of devices with the program installed divided by the number of valid licenses in the column Compliance. - The number of devices that underutilize their licensed products in the column Devices in underusage.

-Navigating through products and hieararchy levels
+Navigating through products and hierarchy levels